eslint/eslint/docs/rules/key-spacing.md

 ### 1. Individual

-Use just the `beforeColon` and `afterColon` options to enforce having one space or zero spaces on each side, using `true` or `false`, respectively.
+Use just the `beforeColon` and `afterColon` options to enforce having spaces on each side.
+The expected type for this field is a number indicating the number of spaces you expect.
+Boolean values are also expected which are cast to integers.
 The default is no whitespace between the key and the colon and one space between the colon and the value.
+Pass `null` to any of these fields if you don't care about the number of spaces.

 The following patterns are considered valid: